PostgreSQL Performance Tuning: Optimize Your Database Server

 There are two reasons for partitioning: maintenance and parallelization.

 When a table becomes very large, the number of dead rows allowed per the default autovacuum settings also grows.
 For a table with just one billion rows, cleanup won’t begin until 200,000,000 rows have been updated or deleted.
 In most workloads, that takes a while to achieve.
-When it does happen—or worse, when wraparound comes—then it is time to pay the piper and a single autovacuum worker must scan the whole table collecting a list of dead rows.
-This list uses six bytes per dead row, so roughly 1.2GB of RAM to store it.
-Then it must scan each index of the table one at a time and remove entries it finds in the list.
+When it does happen – or worse, when wraparound comes – it is time to pay the piper, and a single autovacuum worker must scan the whole table, collecting a list of dead rows.
+This list uses six bytes per dead row, so roughly 1.2GB of RAM is stored in it.
+Then, it must scan each index of the table one at a time and remove entries it finds in the list.
 Finally, it scans the table again to remove the rows themselves.

-If you haven’t—or can’t—allow for 1.2GB of autovacuum_work_mem then this whole process is repeated in batches.
-If at any point during that operation, a query requires a lock that conflicts with autovacuum, the latter will politely bow out and start again from the beginning.
+If you haven’t – or can’t – allow for 1.2GB of autovacuum_work_mem, this process is repeated in batches.
+If, at any point during that operation, a query requires a lock that conflicts with autovacuum, the latter will politely bow out and start again from the beginning.
 However, if the autovacuum is to prevent wraparound, the query will have to wait.

-Autovacuum uses a visibility map to skip large swaths of the table that haven’t been touched since the last vacuum, and 9.6 took this a step further for anti-wraparound vacuums, but no such optimization exists on the index methods, they are fully scanned every single time.
-What’s more, the holes left behind in the table can be filled by future inserts/updates, but it is much more difficult to reuse empty space in an index since the values there are ordered.
-Fewer vacuums means the indexes need to be reindexed more often to keep their performance.
-Up until PostgreSQL 11, that required locking the table against writes, but PostgreSQL 12 can reindex concurrently.
+Autovacuum uses a visibility map to skip large swaths of the table that haven’t been touched since the last vacuum, and 9.6 took this a step further for anti-wraparound vacuums, but no such optimization exists on the index methods; they are fully scanned every single time.
+Moreover, the holes left behind in the table can be filled by future inserts/updates, but it is much more difficult to reuse empty space in an index since the values there are ordered.
+Fewer vacuums mean the indexes must be reindexed more often to keep their performance.
+Until PostgreSQL 11, which required locking the table against writes, PostgreSQL 12 can reindex concurrently.

-By partitioning your data into smaller chunks, each partition and its indexes can be handled by different workers, and there is less work for each to do, and they do it more frequently.
+By partitioning your data into smaller chunks, each partition and its indexes can be handled by different workers.
+There is less work for each to do, and they do it more frequently.

-Sometimes partitioning can be used to eliminate the need to vacuum at all.
-If your table holds something like time series data where you basically “Insert and Forget”, the above is much less of a problem.
+Sometimes, partitioning can be used to eliminate the need to vacuum.
+If your table holds something like time series data where you basically “insert and forget”, the above is less of a problem.
 Once the old rows have been frozen, autovacuum will never look at them again (since 9.6, as mentioned).
 The problem here is retention policies.
-If the data is only kept for ten years and then deleted after possibly archiving it on cold storage, that will create a hole that new data will end up filling and the table will become fragmented.
+If the data is only kept for 10 years and then deleted after possibly archiving it on cold storage, that will create a hole that new data will fill and the table will become fragmented.
 This will render any BRIN indexes completely useless.

-A common solution for this is to partition by month (or whatever granularity desired) and then the procedure becomes: detach old partition, dump it for the archives, drop table.
-Now there is nothing to vacuum at all.
+A common solution for this is to partition by month (or whatever granularity is desired).
+Then, the procedure becomes: detach the old partition, dump it for the archives, and drop the table.
+Now, there is nothing to vacuum at all.

-As for parallelization, if you have large tables that are randomly accessed such as a multitenant setup, it can be desirable to partition by tenant in order to put each tenant (or group of tenants) on a separate tablespace for improved I/O.
+As for parallelization, if you have large tables that are randomly accessed, such as a multitenant setup, it can be desirable to partition them by tenant to put each tenant (or group of tenants) on a separate tablespace for improved I/O.

-One reason that is generally not valid for partitioning is the erroneous belief that multiple small tables are better for query performance than one large table.
+One reason generally not valid for partitioning is the erroneous belief that multiple small tables are better for query performance than one large table.
 This can often decrease performance.

 These instructions should provide a good starting point for most OLTP workloads.
 Monitoring and adjusting these and other settings is essential for getting the most performance out of PostgreSQL for your specific workload.
-We will cover monitoring and other day-to-day tasks of a good DBA in a future document.
+In a future document, we will cover monitoring and other day-to-day tasks of a good DBA.

 Share this